-§139.31 Enforcement Actions for Violations of the Act
+§139.31 Enforcement Actions for Violations of the Act or Board Rules

-- (a) Under the authority and provisions of §1001.201, §1001.202, and Subchapters J, K, and L of the Texas Engineering Practice Act (Act), the board shall take action against a person or entity, upon determination that censure is warranted, for a violation of the Act and/or board rules.
-An action may be composed of one or more of the following:

-- (1) revocation of a license;

-- (2) suspension of a license;

-- (3) probation of a suspended license;

-- (4) refusal to renew a license;

-- (5) issuance of a formal or informal reprimand;

-- (6) cease and desist order;

-- (7) voluntary compliance agreement;

-- (8) emergency suspension; or

-- (9) assessment of an administrative penalty under Subchapter K of the Act.

-- (b) All actions issued by the board will take the form of a Board Order and shall be permanently recorded and made available upon request as public information.
-Except for an informal reprimand, all enforcement actions shall be published in the board newsletter and on the board website, may be issued in a press release, and shall be transmitted to the National Council of Examiners for Engineering and Surveying.

-- (c) The respondent shall be afforded an opportunity to present rebuttals, arguments, and evidence prior to the initiation of disciplinary proceedings.
+- (a) Under the authority and provisions of the Engineering Act and the Land Surveying Act, the board shall take action against a person or entity, upon determination that censure is warranted, for a violation of the Acts and/or board rules.
+An action may be composed of one or more of the following: - (1) revocation of a license or registration; - (2) suspension of a license or registration; - (3) probation of a suspended license or registration; - (4) refusal to renew a license or registration; - (5) issuance of a formal or informal reprimand; - (6) cease and desist order; - (7) voluntary compliance agreement; - (8) emergency suspension; or - (9) assessment of an administrative penalty. - (b) All actions issued by the board will take the form of a Board Order and shall be permanently recorded and made available upon request as public information.
+Except for an informal reprimand, all enforcement actions shall be published in the board newsletter and on the board website, may be issued in a press release, and shall be transmitted to the National Council of Examiners for Engineering and Surveying. - (c) The respondent shall be afforded an opportunity to present rebuttals, arguments, and evidence prior to the initiation of disciplinary proceedings.
 If a respondent does not respond, the board may proceed with a contested case hearing at the State Office of Administrative Hearings.

-Source Note: The provisions of this §139.31 amended to be effective December 11, 2016.
+Source Note: The provisions of this §139.31 amended to be effective December 25, 2020.

-§139.33 Informal Proceedings
+§139.33 Informal Settlement Conferences